laravel/docs/scout.md

 > When upgrading Scout on an application that utilizes Meilisearch, you should always [review any additional breaking changes](https://github.com/meilisearch/Meilisearch/releases) to the Meilisearch service itself.

 <a name="typesense"></a>
-#### Typesense
+### Typesense

-[Typesense](https://typesense.org) is a lightning-fast, open source alternative to Algolia and supports keyword search, semantic search, geo search and vector search.
+[Typesense](https://typesense.org) is a lightning-fast, open source search engine and supports keyword search, semantic search, geo search, and vector search.

-You can [self-host](https://typesense.org/docs/guide/install-typesense.html#option-2-local-machine-self-hosting) Typesense or you can use their [hosted version](https://cloud.typesense.org).
+You can [self-host](https://typesense.org/docs/guide/install-typesense.html#option-2-local-machine-self-hosting) Typesense or use [Typesense Cloud](https://cloud.typesense.org).

-When using the Typesense driver you will need to install the Typesense PHP SDK via the Composer package manager:
+To get started using Typesense with Scout, install the Typesense PHP SDK via the Composer package manager:

 ```shell
 composer require typesense/typesense-php